Skip to main content Skip to secondary navigation

 Main content start

-The Democracy Hub unites our campus community to critically understand, collaboratively reimagine, and effectively participate in democracy.
+The Democracy Hub serves to elevate and amplify efforts from across our campus community to critically understand, collaboratively reimagine, and actively participate in democracy.

 Our Story

-In 2022, with global threats to democracy mounting and the United States still reckoning with deep political divisions, a simple question was posed to Professor Mike McFaul, Faculty Director of Stanford’s Freeman Spogli Institute: What is Stanford doing on democracy?
+In 2022, as global threats to democracy grew and the United States grappled with deep political divisions, a simple question was posed to Professor Mike McFaul, Faculty Director of Stanford’s Freeman Spogli Institute: What is Stanford doing on democracy?

-It quickly became clear that while Stanford was doing a great deal, no one could point to a single place that captured its full scope.
-Across campus, researchers, educators, students, and community leaders were engaged in a wide range of activities—from courses and fellowships to research, community partnerships, and events—all committed in some way to understanding and strengthening democracy.
-But the work was largely siloed, uncoordinated, and often invisible beyond individual schools or programs.
+It quickly became clear that while Stanford was doing a great deal, no single place captured the full scope of this work.
+Across campus, researchers, educators, students, and community leaders were engaged in courses, fellowships, research, partnerships, and events focused on understanding and strengthening democracy.
+Yet these efforts were often siloed, uncoordinated, and difficult to see beyond individual schools or programs.

-That question sparked an institutional effort to identify and understand the many ways Stanford was already advancing democratic values and practices, and to imagine what could be possible if those efforts were more visible, accessible, and coordinated.
+That question sparked an effort to map the many ways Stanford was advancing democratic values and to imagine what could be possible if these efforts were more visible, accessible, and connected.

-Launched in Fall 2023, the Stanford Democracy Hub is our response to that call.
-Rather than creating something new, the Hub is designed as a nimble coordinating mechanism to elevate, amplify, and support what already exists.
-We are a shared resource for the community—students, faculty, staff, alumni, community partners, and the broader public—to more easily access, contribute to, and grow Stanford’s democracy work.
+Launched in Fall 2023, the Stanford Democracy Hub is our response.
+Rather than creating something new, the Hub serves as a nimble coordinating mechanism to elevate, amplify, and support existing work.
+It provides a shared resource for students, faculty, staff, alumni, and community partners to more easily access and contribute to Stanford’s democracy initiatives.

 Meet the Team